HajaSChilds/HajaSChilds/README.md

 😄 My Pronouns: She/her
 📫 How to reach me: ... - [Linked In](https://www.linkedin.com/in/haja-childs-dev-md/) - [Twitter](https://twitter.com/tech_natural)
-💻 I’m currently working on ... - A website blog with Python Flask and MongoDB, a React, Firebase, and MaterialUI chat app, a Gatsby Js and GraphQL shop
+💻 I’m currently working on ... - A website blog with Python Flask and MongoDB, a React, Firebase, and MaterialUI chat app 🌱 I’m currently learning ... - Redux, Redux Thunk
-🌱 I’m currently learning ... - Gatsby Js, Graph QL, Shopify, React Hooks ⚡ Not that anyone asked but my favorite shows right now ... - The Expanse  &  Umbrella Academy --- YAY SEASON 2 !!!
+⚡ Not that anyone asked but my favorite shows right now ... - The Expanse  &  Umbrella Academy --- YAY SEASON 2 !!!